 You’ve likely heard that many species of fish are great sources of Omega-3s.
 The polyunsaturated fat plays a key role in cardiovascular health and cell repair, and has been shown to reduce inflammation.
 Although most of the omega-3s in fish are found in the fillet, the skin contains a fair amount of the much-desired fatty acid, too.
-For example, our 3.5-ounce, skin-on barramundi fillets contain 1.5 grams of omega-3 (ALA, DHA, and EPA).
-Our 3.5-ounce, skinless barramundi fillets have 0.8 grams of omega-3.
-That’s 0.7 grams (almost twice as much) more Omega-3 when you eat the skin!
+For example, our 4-ounce skinless barramundi contain 650 mg of omega-3s.
+Our 4-ounce, skin-on barramundi have 1.5 g of omega-3s.
+That’s almost twice as many omega-3s when you eat the skin!

 Chefs have long been privy to how delicious fish skins can be, both on a fillet and as a stand-alone ingredient.
 At Bar Melusine in Seattle, chef Renee Erickson serves fried salmon skins with salmon roe and aioli.
 At the Four Seasons Hotel Hong Kong, chef Chan Yan-Tak serves lightly battered and fried fish skins with a decadent salted egg yolk sauce.
 At Le Bernardin in New York City, chef Eric Ripert coats the skin of a fish fillet with Chinese five spice, then bastes it into a perfectly crispy, spiced crust.

 Reason #3: Fish Skins (From Responsibly Sourced Fish) Are Safe to Eat